JeffersonLab/ersap-sampa/README.md

 ### Installation

-To build ERSAP use the provided [Gradle](https://gradle.org/) wrapper.
+To build ersap-sampa use the provided [Gradle](https://gradle.org/) wrapper.
 It will download the required Gradle version and all the ERSAP dependencies.

     $ ./gradlew clean